 Hacker News has been a tremendous resource for me.
 First, it was a source for inspiration, ideas, and philosophy.
 Later on, when we started building something, Hacker News became a sounding board for ideas, a way to get a critical review of products.
 And then even later, Hacker News helped us launch and market new software.

 Hopefully I’m not being greedy, but now I want something else.
 I want business advice, and maybe even a CEO.
 After dreaming and scheming for 18 months, and working full time on this company for 10, my two co-founders and I have finally gotten to what we all know as “ramen-profitable.”
 In the next of paragraphs I’m going to lay out the history and stance of our business, TrailBehind, in hopes that someone out there has good ideas on what we should do next.
 If you have advice to impart, please read on, and give us some commentary on HN.
-If you have really good ideas, don’t need much money, and are interested in leading our company’s business strategy, please contact me email@example.com.
+If you have really good ideas, don’t need much money, and are interested in leading our company’s business strategy, please contact me at[email protected].

 TrailBehind, Inc. – History